Flaco Jiménez: Personal life

 His brother, Santiago Jiménez Jr., is also an accomplished accordionist and has recorded extensively.

 In March 2015, Jiménez suffered a broken hip and two rib fractures from two separate falls.
 By May of that year, he returned to performing and was one of the acts on closing night of the 34th annual Tejano Conjunto Festival in San Antonio.

 Jiménez and his wife once owned a food truck in the San Antonio area, named Tacos Jimenez.

+Even during his time as a global ambassador for conjunto, Jiménez kept his home in San Antonio.
+For numerous decades, and until 2025, Jiménez performed at the annual Tejano Conjunto Festival in San Antonio.

+A Texas music curator at the Wittliff Collections at Texas State University, Hector Saldaña, stated: "Flaco Jimenez was to San Antonio what Louis Armstrong was to New Orleans."

+Death

+Jiménez died following a long illness on July 31, 2025, at the age of 86.
+He had been living at the home of one of his sons.